-Employee Name Title Division Evaluation Period: From (mm/yyyy) To (mm/yyyy) erformance that best describes the employee's job performa e i Justifying comments are required for factors rated other than satisfactory.
-To determine the overall performan ce rating, add the total of all ratings and divide by the number of applicable factors rate ed.
-The form must be signed by the evaluator and the emplo yee.
+Employee Name Title Division Evaluation Period: From (mm/yyyy) To(mm/yyyy) Instructions: For each factor indicate the level of performance during the evaluation period.
+Justifying comments are required for factors rated other than s and divide by the number of applicable factors rated.
+The form , C ,